wp-plugins/documentation/readme.txt

 Documents are complemented by their dedicated document categories and document tags, which allows to keep the documentation structures separate from the more blog-oriented posts or CMS-like pages.
 It can be used to build a dedicated documentation site, a subsite for documentation in a multisite network or other creative deployments.

+Documents can be attached to products in WooCommerce using [WooCommerce Documentation](http://www.itthinx.com/plugins/woocommerce-documentation/).

 ### Widgets ###

 The plugin provides several widgets that are used to display document links: